 That is, all partial quadrants come from applying a linear change of coordinates to a partial quadrant in the \emph{standard form}:

 The \emph{degeneracy index} \cite[Def.~1.10]{HWZbook} $d_{C} : C \rightarrow \mathbb{N}_0$ is defined for $x \in C$ by

 which is independent of the choice of $\Psi$ by \cite[Lem.~ 1.1]{HWZbook}.
-Conceptually, the degeneracy index of a point in a partial quadrant is the local notion of boundary and corner index in a $M$-polyfold.
+Conceptually, the degeneracy index of a point in a partial quadrant is the local notion of boundary and corner index in an $M$-polyfold.

 Later, we need the following properties of the degeneracy index.
 Let $C$ be a partial quadrant of a sc-Banach space $\mathbb{E}$ and $n \geq 0$.
 Then $\mathbb{R}^n \times C$ is a partial quadrant of $\mathbb{R}^n \times \mathbb{E}$ and